vincentpham123/vincentpham123/README.md

 - 🌱 I’m currently learning python!
 - 🤖 I love building Gundam Models!
-- 💼 Here is a link to my portfolio site : <a target='_blank' href='https://vincentpham123.github.io/'>Learn more about me</a>
+- 💼 Here is a link to my portfolio site : <a target='blank' href='https://vincentpham123.github.io/'>Learn more about me</a>